RMLio/prov4itdata-web-app/docs/REPORT.md

 ##### Image Gallery

 An Image Gallery can be represented using `schema:ImageGallery`.
 Furthermore, the images it contains can be linked using the `schema:hasPart` property.

 ##### Collection

-A Collection can be modelled by means of a `schema:Collection`, which can be linked to its Image Gallery resources through the `schema:hasPart` property.
+A Collection can be modeled through a `schema:Collection`, which can be linked to its Image Gallery resources through the `schema:hasPart` property.

 ##### Person

-A Person can be modelled by means of a `schema:Person`.
+A Person can be modeled using a `schema:Person`.

 #### DCAT